junxit/us-congress-code/title-25/chapter-14/sec-500c.md

 section: 500c
 ---

 # § 500c.
-Acceptance of gifts

-The Secretary of the Interior is hereby authorized to receive, in the name of the United States, for and on behalf of said natives of Alaska, gifts made for the purposes of this subchapter.
+Omitted

-## Source credit
+## Notes

-(Sept.
+### Codification

+Section, act Sept.
 1, 1937, ch.
 897, § 4, 50 Stat.
-900.)

-## Notes

-### Codification

-Section was formerly classified to section 250c of Title 48, Territories and Insular Possessions.
+900, which authorized Secretary to accept gifts for purposes of this subchapter, was omitted from the Code as being of special and not general application.